dahlia/fedify/docs/manual/inbox.md

 ~~~~

 > [!NOTE]
-> Activities with invalid signatures are silently ignored and not passed to
+> Activities with invalid signatures/proofs are silently ignored and not passed
-> the error handler.
+> to the error handler.